EdgeNet-project/edgenet-project.github.io/index.md

 **To use EdgeNet, please proceed to the [EdgeNet Portal](https://sundewcluster.appspot.com/).**

 **PlanetLab users:** A special warm welcome to you!
 We will be migrating PlanetLab Europe accounts to EdgeNet.
-If you are a user of the US-based PlanetLab, please send us an e-mail ([mailto](timur.friedman@sorbonne-universite.fr, rick@mcgeer.com)) so that we can ensure a smooth transition for you as well.
+If you are a user of the US-based PlanetLab, please send us an e-mail (timur.friedman@sorbonne-universite.fr, rick@mcgeer.com) so that we can ensure a smooth transition for you as well.

 # Design Goal